How Much Does It Cost To Remove Acrylic Nails

 Over time, a visible gap forms between the cuticle and acrylic nail due to natural nail growth.

-This regrowth can make nails look uneven and cause discomfort or pain when pressed.
+This acrylic nail growth makes the nails look uneven and cause discomfort or pain when pressed.

 Accumulation of dirt, oil, and bacteria under acrylic nails can lead to infections if left unattended.